Smile with confidence again!

 - When you are not wearing your dentures, keep them in a glass of water.
 The dentures may deform if it is left out too long.

-- Clean your dentures with a soft toothbrush and soapy water.
+- Brush your dentures with a soft toothbrush and soapy water.
 Clean your own teeth with a soft toothbrush and fluoride toothpaste.
 If you don’t have any teeth, use a mouthwash.
 Toothpaste can be too abrasive for the denture and can wear it down.

 - Clean your dentures with Steradent for a few hours once a week.
 This helps to remove any bacteria you may have missed during regular cleaning.
 However, sterilising your denture too often may cause the pink colour of your denture to fade.